animatlabs/animatlabs.github.io/_posts/2023-11-11-ef-core-performance.md

 toc: true
 toc_label: "Table of Contents"
 comments: true
+faq:
+  - q: "How do I improve EF Core query performance?"
+    a: "Start with `AsNoTracking` on reads, `Select` projections instead of materializing whole graphs, compiled queries for hot paths, split queries when `Include` fans out, and indexes that match your filters.
+Stop pulling navigations you don't need."
+  - q: "What does AsNoTracking do in Entity Framework Core?"
+    a: "EF skips the change tracker for those rows—no identity snapshot, less memory and CPU.
+Use it when you're not going to `SaveChanges` on those instances."
+  - q: "How do I handle concurrency in EF Core?"
+    a: "Mark a column as a concurrency token (`[ConcurrencyCheck]` or `IsConcurrencyToken`).
+On save, if the row changed underneath you, EF throws `DbUpdateConcurrencyException` and you decide whether to merge, retry, or bail."
 ---

 Entity Framework Core (EF Core) is a powerful and flexible ORM widely used in .NET applications for data access.
 However, as with any technology, understanding how to optimize its use is crucial for building high-performance applications.
-This blog post delves into practical strategies for enhancing EF Core's performance, complete with examples for each technique.
+This blog post covers practical strategies for enhancing EF Core's performance, complete with examples for each technique.

-## Utilizing AsNoTracking for Read-Only Scenarios
+## Using AsNoTracking for Read-Only Scenarios

 ### Explanation